recursive-research/beta-protocol/README.md

 These are the smart contracts for Rift V1.
 The most important contracts are in `Vault.sol` and `Pool.sol`.

 These contracts work together over a period of 3 phases, and users can only execute certain actions during each phase.
-The Vault contract is `Ownable`, inheriting the standard `Ownable` contract from OpenZeppelin.
+The Vault contract is `Ownable`, inheriting the standard contract from OpenZeppelin.
 In V1, the Vault contract owner is assumed to be a benevolent party.

 ### Phase Zero

 Upon deployment, the `Vault` is in Phase Zero.
 Note that the `Pool`'s functionality is also restricted based on the current phase of the `Vault`.

-The deployer sets the `fixedRate` and a `maxEth` state variables on deployment.
+The Vault deployer sets the `fixedRate` and a `maxEth` state variables on deployment.
 The `fixedRate` is a number between 1 and 100, and is the APY that Vault depositors will receive at the end of the term. `maxEth` is the total amount of `ETH` deposits that the Vault will accept.
 It can be modified by the contract owner.

 During phase zero, users can deposit `ETH` or `WETH` into the Vault (using the `depositEth` or `depositWeth` functions), as long as their deposit doesn't cause the total amount of deposited `ETH` + `WETH` to be greater than `maxEth`.
 In return for their deposit, user receive an equivalent amount of the Vault's staking token.
 These deposits are not withdrawable until Phase Two.